Assistant Professor of Law

 Citizens, United and Citizens United: The Future of Labor Speech Rights, 53 Wm. & Mary L. Rev. 1 (2011)

-Teaching for America: Educators' Free Speech In and Out of the Classroom, 43 U. Tol.
-L. Rev. __ (forthcoming 2012) (invited symposium contribution)
+Teaching for America: Unions and Academic Freedom, 43 U. Tol.
+L. Rev. (2012) (invited symposium contribution)

 Seattle University School of Law

 - B.A., with great distinction, McGill University, 2000

 - J.D., cum laude, New York University School of Law, 2003

 - LL.M., with distinction, Georgetown University Law Center, 2010

 - Constitutional Law

 - Appellate Litigation Seminar: Labor and Employment Law